24-S1-2-C-Moral-Decisions/LandingSite/Meeting/Client/2024-03-20_ClientMeetingMinutes.md

 ---- | ----
-Prototype | • Review the prototype modified according to the opinions from the last meeting Survey Website | • Review the onging survey website development
+Prototype | • Review the prototype modified according to the opinions from the last meeting Survey Website | • Review the onging survey website development Audit2 Preparation | • Discuss the expectation of audit2

 ## Discussion Items
 Item | Who | Notes |